awsdocs/aws-config-developer-guide/doc_source/remediation.md

    If a resource is still non\-compliant after auto remediation, you can set the rule to try auto remediation again\.
 Enter the desired retries and seconds\.
 **Note**
 There are costs associated with running a remediation script multiple times\.
+Retries only occur if remediation fails and work within the specified time period; for example, 5 retries in 300 seconds\.

 1. \(Optional\): If you want to pass the resource ID of noncompliant resources to the remediation action, choose **Resource ID parameter**\.
 If selected, at runtime that parameter is substituted with the ID of the resource to be remediated\.